FrickTobias/BLR/README.md

 ```

 ### Step by step
-Here, every step will be writtes explitely and explained
+Here, every step will be written explicitly and explained

 #### Read trimming and barcode identification
 This is comprised of three steps, all working on read 1.
 First handle 1 is trimmed from the 5' end and reads with